sndl/parnas/README.md

     type = keepass
     path = keepass1.kdbx
     password = somepassword # If not set app will try to read password from PARNAS_KEEPASS1_PASSWORD
-                            # If env variable is not set, it will prompt for password
+                            # If env variable is not set, it will try to read contents from file named .parnas_keepass1_password
+                            # If file does not exist, it will prompt for password

 [ssm1]
     tags = prod